FMS 2025.04

 User configurable options:

 The 64BIT and 32BIT precision options will build distinct libraries when enabled with the given default real size, libfms_r4 or libfms_r8.
+These option are provided for backwards compatibility, but are no longer supported by our development team, since mixed precision can now be used with a single library.
+Unit tests currently only work when no precision option is specified.

 The following build options are available:

--D32BIT "Build 32-bit (r4) FMS library" DEFAULT: ON
+-D32BIT "Build 32-bit (r4) FMS library" DEFAULT: OFF

 -D64BIT "Build 64-bit (r8) FMS library" DEFAULT: OFF